Jaiwanth-777/Module1/README.md

 Thus,the Python program to check whether the given number is even or odd using if...else statements is created successfully.

-# Ex 1:Datatypes-Boolean Expression Evaluation in Python
+# NO:2 Datatypes-Boolean Expression Evaluation in Python

 ## 🎯 Aim
 To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False`.